Leask/BRICKS/README.md

 ## Different from GfwList
 [GfwList](https://code.google.com/p/autoproxy-gfwlist/) is cool and effective, but is complex and inefficient currently.
-Now I want to make it simple and work more smoothly.
+Now, I want to make it simple and work more smoothly.

 ## Installation